 Although python provides logging facilities, those are not accessible to C++.
 The logging class provided in TOAST is usable from within the compiled libtoast code and also from python, and uses logging level independent from the builtin python logger.

 '''

 class toast.utils.Logger

+Simple Logging class.

 '''